50+ Free & Fun Things to do with Friends at Home

 Sometimes you just want to park it at home, after running around all week.
 Luckily, there are a ton of great options for things to do with your best friends at home (or even by yourself!):

 - Give yourself a mani or pedi.

 - Find ways to do your favorite hobby for cheap/free.
 Use supplies you already have or find swap sites to get the supplies for free.

 - Plan out your next trip or vacation.
 Daydream about your next vacation.
 Then, use some time to research the area, how to get there, and where to find the best deals.
 Create a vision board or a planner with places and activities for when you’re able to cash flow your vacation.

 - Bake for others.
 (Or yourself, no judgement.)
 If you have the supplies in your house, and the love of baking, make your favorite recipes for neighbors, friends, and folks at the nursing home or at church.

 - Make cards for far away family members or write them letters.
 I love getting personal mail and it’s always a great surprise to find in the mailbox.
 Making cards (or any crafts) is one of my favorite fun things to do with friends at home.
-Have everyone bring supplies and traded out for things you need!
+Have everyone bring supplies and stamps and trade out for things you need!

 - Learn a new language.
 Find free resources through the Internet or your local library.